Effective Jun 2026 EBLR-linked · Floating Rate

 Moratorium mechanics

-SBI Education Loan Simple Interest During Moratorium
+SBI Education Loan Simple Interest During the Moratorium Period

 Phase 1 · Course period